 Don't be afraid to ask questions.
 A heating engineer should be happy to answer any questions you have.
 After all, they're the experts and the work is being carried out in your property.
 So if you're unsure about anything, ask.

-If you're planning to have a new boiler installed, you can get a head start on what's involved in our Complete Guide to Boiler Installation.
+If you’re planning to have a new boiler installed, you can get a head start on what’s involved in our complete guide to new boilers and installation.
 Likewise, if you need a heating engineer to service your boiler, find out how they work here.

 5. Check their ratings and reviews